cpjobling/eg-247-textbook/_build/introduction/index.md

   url:
   title: ''
 next_page:
-  url: /introduction/worksheet
+  url: /elementary_signals/index
-  title: 'Worksheet 1'
+  title: 'Elementary Signals'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

 # Introducing Signals and Systems

-An annotatable copy of the full notes for this presentation are to be found in the *_Content Library* of the **OneNote Class Notebook** for this class.
+An annotatable copy of the full notes for this presentation will be distributed befor the first class meeting as **Worksheet 1** the handouts section of the *_Content Library* of the **OneNote Class Notebook** for this class.
 You can also view the notes for this presentation as a webpage ([HTML](https://cpjobling.github.io/cpjobling/eg-247-textbook/introduction/index.html)) and as a downloadable [PDF file](https://cpjobling.github.io/cpjobling/eg-247-textbook/introduction/introduction.pdf).

 ## Signals and Systems for Dummies